 As an Amazon Associate we earn from qualifying purchases.

 Baked beans are a childhood classic.
 Few things spark memories of nostalgia like cooking baked beans over a fire with some hotdogs on a stick.
-A true staple of the pantry, we always try to have a can or two on hand for a quick side with barbecue and grilled meats.
+A true staple of the pantry, I always try to have a can or two on hand for a quick side with barbecue and grilled meats.

 While the most common method of cooking baked beans is on the stove there are several ways to prep this perfect sweet and savory side dish.